 I am acutely aware that children's disability is not the sole reason for their exclusion.
-Multiple and complex factors interact to contribute to the exclusion of ClwD and these factors need illuminating before action can be taken.
-Stakeholders, including parents and professionals are potential sources of knowledge regarding reasons for and factors influencing exclusion and inclusion of ClwD in ECED.
+Multiple and complex factors interact to contribute to the exclusion of CIwD and these factors need illuminating before action can be taken.
+Stakeholders, including parents and professionals are potential sources of knowledge regarding reasons for and factors influencing exclusion and inclusion of CIwD in ECED.
 However, their knowledge, particularly parents' knowledge, is often not taken into account.
-Despite a plea for and knowledge about the inclusion of young ClwD in ECED, these parents and professionals have been unable to have their voices heard in policy development in Nepal.
-I believe stakeholders' aspirations to have their inclusion in the research design.
-Due to the nature and variety of experiences between parents of ClwD and professionals working in the field, I recognised there would be varying perspectives.
+Despite a plea for and knowledge about the inclusion of young CIwD in ECED, these parents and professionals have been unable to have their voices heard in policy development in Nepal.
+I believe stakeholders' aspirations to have their voices heard could be supported by my research, and as such I prioritised their inclusion in the research design.
+Due to the nature and variety of experiences between parents of CIwD and professionals working in the field, I recognised there would be varying perspectives.
 Therefore, reporting on my research outcomes aimed to value and acknowledge all these varying perspectives as equally valid and important.

-Although I am not a person with disability, nor a parent of CIwD, I have been involved with, understand and have empathy for the experiences of parents of CIwD; their anxieties, helplessness and fear about their children's future.
-On many occasions, I witnessed parents reporting that they wished their CIwD would die, a day before they died as these parents foresaw only pain and misery for their children in the future.
-More hopeful parents wished their CIwD could learn some basic skills necessary to live an independent life.
+Although I am not a person with disability, nor a parent of ClwD, I have been involved with, understand and have empathy for the experiences of parents of ClwD; their anxieties, helplessness and fear about their children's future.
+On many occasions, I witnessed parents reporting that they wished their ClwD would die, a day before they died as these parents foresaw only pain and misery for their children in the future.
+More hopeful parents wished their ClwD could learn some basic skills necessary to live an independent life.
 With experiences of having heard these stories on many occasions, I was eager to understand the underlying reasons for the exclusion of ClwD from early education, so that I could generate more tangible evidence on which the Nepalese Government could redress educational inequities for ClwD and their families.
 I am both hopeful and confident that this research provides significant evidence and direction for future policy development and confirms that the right of ClwD to be included in Nepal's ECED must be enacted.